SAP/fundamental/docs/pages/components/pagination.md

 summary:
 ---

-Use pagination components in conjunction with Tables (recommended) or Cards (if needed) to allow for more efficient performance and quick access to specific records in the overall data set.
+Pagination is commonly used for tables and tiles.
+It allows users to see how many pages of content exist, to navigate and highlights which page they are currently viewing.

 <hr>

 ## First Page
-When the first page is active, the previous link should be disabled.
+When the first page is active, the Back arrow should be disabled.

 {% capture pagination %}
 <div class="fd-pagination">